You came to the conclusion that you need digital asset management software (DAM)

 Likewise, if you need to receive files, there are inboxes that you can create which let others upload assets directly to your library, circumventing the need for third-party file hosting services.

 I haven’t looked at all of the solutions out there, but I can bet that other DAM vendors offer similar things as well.
 But, as we all know, the devil is in the details.
-While offering the same functionality, the experience isn’t going to be universal so you have to keep that in mind when considering your DAM solution.
+While offering the same functionality, the experience isn’t going to be universal so you have to keep that in mind when considering a particular DAM solution.

 One of the main digital asset management functional requirements, and the need for DAM in the first place, is the need to consolidate all your information in one place.

 Here, the question is how well the DAM system can do that.
 Of course, most DAMs will let you upload just any file format, tag, and search by it, but that’s the bare minimum.
-There’s also the question of how the asset behaves when it’s in your DAM.
+There’s also the question of how the digital asset behaves when it’s in your DAM.

 For instance, if you upload a video asset, can you do things that you’d expect you could do with a video?
 Like proper playback, the ability to trim and crop it, leave comments on the timeline, etc.